Notification to the central electoral office

 The official reports for each polling station will be published on this website on Friday, March 20, 2026.

-You can submit a notification from Friday, March 20 at 12:00 noon until Tuesday, March 24 at 4:00 p.m. (this is no later than 48 hours before the meeting of the central electoral committee).
-Notifications received after this time will not be processed.
+You could submit a report from Friday, March 20, at 12:00 p.m. until Tuesday, March 24, at 4:00 p.m. (no later than 48 hours before the meeting of the central election committee).
+Reports received after this deadline will not be processed.

 Reporting requirements